ltaylorwarren/pam/README.md

 To make PAM work with Cura you need to install a postprocessing plugin

-1. download Cura post üprocessing plugin from https://github.com/HelgeKeck/pam/tree/main/cura/MeshPrintSize.py
+1. download Cura post processing plugin from https://github.com/HelgeKeck/pam/tree/main/cura/MeshPrintSize.py
 2. in cura open menu ```Help->Show configuration folder```
 3. copy the ```MeshPrintSize.py``` file into the ```scripts``` folder
 4. restart cura